jasonrudolph/one-rep-max/README.md

 # Getting Started

 You will need to have Java, lein and git installed.
-Execute the following commands to install both One and ClojureScript:
+Execute the following commands to install both One, ClojureScript and Domina:

+    git clone git://github.com/brentonashworth/one.git
-    git clone git@github.com:brentonashworth/clojurescript-starter-kit.git
+    git clone git://github.com/levand/domina.git
     git clone git://github.com/clojure/clojurescript.git
     cd clojurescript
     ./script/bootstrap
-    cd ../clojurescript-starter-kit
+    cd ../domina
     lein deps
-    ./script/run
+    cd ../one
+    lein deps
+    script/run

-If you already have ClojureScript and it is not in the same directory as `clojurescript-starter-kit`, then you will need to set the CLOJURESCRIPT_HOME environment variable.
+If you already have ClojureScript and it is not in the same directory as `one`, then you will need to set the CLOJURESCRIPT_HOME environment variable.

 Open your browser and navigate to [http://localhost:8080](http://localhost:8080)